 Margaret Burnside, Cake People

-The effectiveness of Annual – or even 6 monthly – Appraisals is being questioned which might not be what you want to hear just when when you’ve finally set up a regular team appraisal system that seemed to be working.
+The effectiveness of Annual – or even 6 monthly – Appraisals is being questioned which might not be what you want to hear just when you’ve finally set up a regular team appraisal system that seemed to be working.
 Margaret Burnside looks at the current thinking that suggests regular ‘conversations’ or ‘check ins’ are more effective, weighing this up against the practicalities of managing a busy overstretched clinical and non-clinical team.

 9:55: Sleep: A Manager’s Responsibility?